 |Parameter||Rapid Application Development (RAD)||Traditional Software Development (SDLC)|

 |Application Development Process||Incremental and iterative.
 Different phases of development are revisited as required.||Linear and predictive.
 Follows sequential flow of application development.|

 |Team Structure||Small and agile teams with intermediate technology skills, good business knowledge and communication skills.
 Thin project management layer.||Large teams with strictly defined roles and technology skills.
 Well-defined project management layer.|

 |Productivity and Flexibility||High productivity and flexibility due to iterations, end-user interactions and use of predefined elements leading to faster turnaround time and low waste.||Lower productivity and flexibility due to linear, rigid approach.
 Exhibits wait times and waste at each stage, leading to high cycle times.|

 |Documentation||Minimum viable documentation as the deliverable at every iteration is the code/app itself.||Involves stringent documentation and reviewal at every stage of development.|

 |Time and Cost Estimation||Short duration projects with small variance in the cost estimation.
 Low maintenance costs.||Medium to long duration projects with high costs.
 There are chances for additional increase because of reworking and maintenance costs.|

-|Testing||Testing is performed at every iteration.||Testing is performed after completion of coding phase.|
+|Testing||Testing is performed at every iteration.||Testing is performed after completion of the coding phase.|

-|End User Interaction||Extensive user interaction with reviews and suggestions on timely basis during every iteration and phase.||User is involved at the beginning during the requirements stage and then in the end delivery during user acceptance stage.|
+|End User Interaction||Extensive user interaction with reviews and suggestions on a timely basis during every iteration and phase.||User is involved at the beginning during the requirements stage and then in the end delivery during the user acceptance stage.|

 |Predefined Elements||Use of predefined themes, templates, layouts and micro applications which are tested and ready-to-use.||Elements have to be designed and constructed from the ground up as per project requirements and hence, are not reusable.|